physionetchallenges/physionetchallenges.github.io/2024/index.md

 #Image: 00001_lr-0.png
 ```

-The goal is to reconstruct the WFDB header and signal files by extracting the ECG waveform from the ECG image and/or classifying the ECG image.
+The goal is to digitize the ECG image, i.e., to extract the ECG waveform from the ECG image and reconstruct the WFDB header and signal files, and/or to classify the ECG image.

 ## Data Processing